rollup/plugins/packages/buble/README.md

 # @rollup/plugin-buble

-🍣 A Rollup which converts ES2015+ code with the Bublé compiler.
+🍣 A Rollup plugin which converts ES2015+ code with the Bublé compiler.

 ## Requirements